(Part 2 in a series)

 Also quoted in the Robb Report story that touted One and Only-Moonlight Basin resort was Tom Kundig, partner in the renowned Seattle architecture firm Olson Kundig that designed it.
 “To come into a landscape like this is almost like an invitation to a sacred situation, where it’s beautiful the way it is,” Kundig said in a video about Moonlight Basin.
 “How do you make architecture that actually unfolds itself into that landscape, but also doesn’t detract from that landscape?
 I could not imagine a higher honor at this point in my career, to help create a place like this with clients who are sensitive to maintaining the spirit of a landscape and the spirit of a local culture.”

-One wonders what Kundig is referencing when he speaks of buildings that don’t detract from the beauty of natural terra firma and, at the same time, maintain the spirit of place.
+One wonders what Kundig is referencing when he speaks of buildings that don’t detract from the beauty of natural terra firma and, at the same time, maintain the spirit of a landscape.
+Perhaps he would riff on that.
 What kind of a “sacred situation” is it that impairs the viability of wildlife habitat?
 Moreover, in Big Sky, it’s also unclear what the “spirit of local culture” is.
 Critics have argued that little wildness in Big Sky’s landscape has been treated as sacred.

 Make no mistake, the enormous wealth present here has generously funded many cultural, arts, educational and social initiatives as well as facilities benefitting humans.
 And while it is easy to point fingers at single companies or individuals, and villainize them, that is not helpful or fair.
 The issue is a collective lack of awareness about the cumulative consequences of incremental decisions that, if they were made in a different, less-wildlife-rich part of the country, even Colorado or Utah—could be negligible and possibly praised.